To view the Hymns, Readings and Notices please refer to the Church News Sheet which can be found by clicking here.

 Almighty God, our heavenly Father,

-we have sinned against you
+we have sinned against you and against our neighbour

 in thought and word and deed,